gizwits/OpenEmbodied/README_en.md

 ([中文](README.md) | English | [日本語](README_ja.md))

 ## Mass-Producible AI Solution
-A commercial solution combining Gizwits' AIOT platform with Coze
+A commercial solution combining [Gizwits](https://www.gizwits.com/)' AIOT platform with Coze

+Support and compatibility with all hardware compatible with Xiaozhi

+At the same time, you can also access [Coze](https://www.coze.cn/)Arrange more professional intelligent agents on the platform

 ## Network Configuration Guide